arbchain/mirror/README.md

 # Deploy a private contract (Set the privacy members in migration directory)
 mirror deploy --private

+# Deploy a private contract on a specific network specified in mirror-config.js
+mirror deploy --private --network node1

+# Deploy a private contract on besu network that has onchain privacy group configured
+mirror test --private --onchain-privacy

 # Test using MochaJS
 mirror test
 ```